ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 # Upgrading existing {{site.data.keyword.blockstorageshort}} to enhanced {{site.data.keyword.blockstorageshort}}
 {: #migratestorage}

+Migrate to enhanced {{site.data.keyword.blockstorageshort}} by provisioning a new volume, connecting both simultaneously, and transferring data directly between volumes.
+{: shortdesc}

-Enhanced {{site.data.keyword.blockstoragefull}} is now available in all [data centers](/docs/overview?topic=overview-locations#data-centers).
+Enhanced {{site.data.keyword.blockstoragefull}} is available in all [data centers](/docs/overview?topic=overview-locations#data-centers).
 The preferred migration path is to provision an enhanced {{site.data.keyword.blockstorageshort}}, connect both volumes simultaneously and transfer data directly from one volume to another.
 The specifics depend on your operating system and whether the data is expected to change during the copy operation.
-{: shortdesc}

 You don't need to follow this process if your Storage received an upgrade to the Storage-as-a-Service package as part of the ongoing hardware refresh process.
 {: tip}